 Nuclear regulatory authority

-- Low and intermediate radioactive waste disposal facility (project B25) - technical design is prepared and reviewed by responsible institutions.
+- Low and intermediate level short-lived radioactive waste disposal facility (project B25) – on 22 November 2017 VATESI issued a license to construct and operate a low and intermediate level short-lived radioactive waste disposal facility.
 Capacity of low and intermediate level radioactive waste disposal facility will be 100 000 m3.
-Planned start of operation is in 2021.
+Planned start of operation is in 2023.

 Main legal instruments

-For more details see VATESI website: www.vatesi.lt
+For more details, see VATESI website.